-Today’s post is quite personal.
-This Mother’s Day, we have an amazing Mom sharing with you on the most important topic to a Mother’s heart.
+This post was quite personal.
+It was shared on Mother’s Day.
+We have an amazing Mom who shared with us on the most important topic to a Mother’s heart.
 Praying for Your Tweens Salvation.

 Raising our children, particularly when they are getting older and venturing into tweenhood, is by far the toughest.
 At least it seems that way when it starts.
 I have been there twice with two boys, on the tail end of it with my first daughter and in the midst of it with my second.
 We have survived.
 Through some things better than others.